 Since we are using the random array, the above image or screenshot might not be the same for you.

-The first step to plot a histogram is creating equal width bins using the lower and upper range of values.
-However, in the above Python example, we haven’t used this argument so that the hist function will automatically create and used default bins.
+The first step in the plot is creating equal width bins using the lower and upper range of values.
+However, in the above Python example, we haven’t used this argument, so the hist function will automatically create and use default bins.

 Here, we used this argument number explicitly by assigning 20 to it.
-It means, below code will draw a hist of random numbers, and the data will equally distribute into 20 bins.
+It means the below code will draw hist of random numbers, and the data will be equally distributed into 20 bins.

 x = np.random.randn(1000) print(x) plt.hist(x, bins = 20) plt.show()

-It is another example of the Python matplotlib pyplot histogram.
+It is another example of a Python matplotlib pyplot histogram.

 x = np.random.normal(0, 1, 1000) print(x) plt.hist(x, bins = 50) plt.show()